Frequently Asked Questions

 What is the size of the faculty of the Classics Department?

-The Department has 10 full-time faculty members.
-In addition there are a number of faculty in the Departments of History, Philosophy, Anthropology, and Art History who teach courses on subjects related to ancient Mediterranean civilizations.
+The Department has nine full-time faculty members and anywhere from two to three part-time faculty, depending on specific needs.
+There are also a number of faculty in the Departments of History, Philosophy, Anthropology, and Art History who teach courses on subjects related to ancient Mediterranean civilizations.
 Additionally, UMass students have access to courses taught by Classics faculty on the campuses of the other members of the Five Colleges Consortium (Amherst, Smith, Mt.
 Holyoke, and Hampshire Colleges).

 Do graduate students teach Classics courses?